raghavsar/trackable_qr_code_project/docs/Technical_Documentation.md

 ### 8.3 Support Resources

-- GitHub repository: <repository-url>
+- GitHub repository: Available at internal server with user raghav@192.168.7.60
 - Documentation: Available in the `docs` directory
-- Issue tracker: <issue-tracker-url>